 Despite what you have been told about students’ existing levels of ability, you will need to use your own professional judgement to determine whether you need to adapt the work to suit the needs of the class.

 Start your cover lesson by eliciting as much information as you can about what the students do know already.
-A great way to do this is asking them to teach you.
+A great way to do this is quizzing them on the topic of last lesson.

 Not only does this help students in giving them a chance to revisit what they have learned previously, it means that you will not need to rely on the paperwork to check that the lesson is pitched appropriately for students’ current levels of understanding.